 What do you already own?

-So, if you have a recent Samsung phone like an S7 Edge, get a Samsung Gear VR.
-(If you have a slightly older Samsung get a bargain with a slightly older Gear VR).
+So, if you have a recent Samsung phone like a Galaxy S8, get the new Samsung Gear VR.
+(If you have a slightly older Samsung, S6 say, think about getting a bargain with a slightly older Gear VR).

 Casual or hardcore?

 Answering this question essentially answers all sorts of other VR related questions.
 Do you want the ease of a wireless headset?
 In that case go for a mobile headset like a Gear VR or Daydream View.
 Are you excited about getting to grips with handheld controllers in games?
 Then look at the PlayStation VR, Vive and Rift in terms of what is already on sale.

 With the last three, there's also the issue of set-up and space.
-If you're a gamer and a creative who plans to spend hours in these devices, you won't mind setting up the PlayStation Camera or the Vive's base stations for room scale headset and controller tracking.
+If you're a gamer and a creative who plans to spend hours in these devices, you won't mind setting up the PlayStation Camera, Rift sensor or the Vive's base stations for room scale headset and controller tracking.
 You also probably won't mind rearranging some furniture.

-Side note: Anecdotally the Vive is the best in terms of not causing any motion sickness; the PS VR is probably the headset we've had the most complaints from, though it depends on both the person and the game.
+Side note: Anecdotally (and on the team) the Vive is the best in terms of not causing any motion sickness; the PS VR is probably the headset we've had the most complaints from, though it depends on both the person and the game.
 Play a bad quality Cardboard game and that's no fun either.

-For casual and hardcore gamers, as well as the 'casual' group who want to try out the 360-degree docs, live events and broader entertainment offerings, there's also the age-old question of what do you friends have?
+For casual and hardcore gamers, as well as the 'casual' group who want to try out the 360-degree docs, live events and broader entertainment offerings, there's also the age-old question of what do your friends have?
 Are they going to want to play multiplayer EVE: Valkyrie or just chat about whether you saw that 360 music video?
-See also: what specific games do you want to play?
+See also: which specific games do you want to play?
 Check out our dedicated best VR games lists tailored to each of the main headsets before you decide.

-- The best VR headsets: The top virtual reality devices to go and buy nowDo you go Rift or PS VR or Vive or Daydream?
+- The best VR headsetsDo you go Rift or PS VR, Vive or Daydream?
 We help you decide

 - A super quick safety guide to letting your kids use VR headsetsShould you share your new tech toy with the whole family?